 Food security and basic needs assistance

-We also provide content for regional and provincial directories, helplines, and referral services.
+We also contribute content to regional and provincial directories, helplines, and referral services.

 HIP helps thousands of people each year connect to the supports they need.
-We’re proud to be recognized as a leader in the field of Information and Referral (I&R) services, collaborating with networks across Ontario and Canada to strengthen the delivery of social services.
+We’re proud to be recognized as a leader in Information and Referral (I&R) services, collaborating with networks across Ontario and Canada to strengthen the delivery of social services.

 HIP is the official community information provider in Halton for: